Haozhan-Yuan/Xteam245/README.md

 tableau pile.
 6. A card can go directly from the hand pile to any of the foundation piles.
 7. The game ends when all cards are sorted into the foundation pile.

+Note: This repository contains a PDF Document with further details of the design specification, as well as a PowerPoint presentation providing the information in an alternate format.